- 1 How to Clean a Cutting Board — Types, Tips, Tricks, Techniques.

 However, you can take a step further, if you want.

 Take a fresh juicy lemon, cut it in half with the knife, and rub it over the board.
-The sharp and sour acidity of the lemon will destroy any leftovers or build-ups within the surface.
+The sharp and sour acidity of the lemon will destroy any leftovers or build-ups on the surface.

 Read More: Top 9 Vacuum Cleaners Under $200

-How to Clean a Rubber Cutting Board
+How To Clean A Rubber Cutting Board

 Rubber cutting boards are easy on your hands and pockets.
 They’re less likely to have deep cuts in them due to their cut-resistant surface, and they are easy to clean as compared to any other board type.